Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 211.  ### Question211
-Dependency Inversion principle implies that entities must depend on abstractions not on concretions.
+True or False: Dependency Inversion principle implies that entities must depend on abstractions not on concretions.

-- [ ] False
+- [ ] False.
-- [x] True
+- [x] True.

 _[⬆ Back to Top](#table-of-contents)_